 Did You Know?
 There is an alternative to the horrendous news we hear everyday about the state of unwanted children in India.

-When a vulnerable parent or guardian does not have the capacity to provide for their child, or when a child is unwanted in a family, unsafely abandoning the child or putting the child at risk with child trafficking (including illegal adoption) are NOT the only options.
+When a vulnerable parent or guardian does not have the capacity to raise their child or is unwilling to raise their child, unsafely abandoning the child, trafficking, illegal adoption, or putting the child forever in a shelter are NOT the only options.

 The parent or guardian can safely and legally surrender the child at the nearest specialised adoption agency, terminating their parental rights, and letting the child enter the legal adoption process.

-The Juvenile Justice Act of India provides for parents to legally surrender their child without any consequences for the parent, if the parent is incapable or unwilling to raise the child.
+The Juvenile Justice Act of India allows parents and guardians to legally surrender their child without any consequences.
 This child-centric provision ensures that children are pulled out of potentially life-threatening, neglectful, abusive, or dangerous situations by providing an alternative path to their parents/guardians.

 Without the option to safely surrender a child, a vulnerable parent may continue to keep the child in an unsafe situation or give away the child in illegal adoption/trafficking.
 An unwanted child may be thrown away by the parents, causing lifelong physical injuries and mental trauma, assuming the child even survives.
 Allowing a parent or guardian to safely and legally surrender a child, first and foremost protects the child, makes the child visible to child protection agencies, and brings the child into the legal adoption framework.